nmmichalak/novum_R_ganum/pcurve_bias_representative_sig_effects/pcurve_bias_representative_sig_effects.md

 > "the distribution of statistically significant *p*-values from a set of independent findings (p.
 535)."

 In their paper, they demonstrated how researchers can test whether a set of only statistically significant effects (i.e., *p* < .05) reveal evidential value.
 They went on to develop a technique for estimating the average true effect from a given *p*-curve ([.html](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2377290)).

+Big idea: *p*-curve tests whether there is evidence for an effect using only signifcant p-values, and it estimates the effect size with those *p*-values too.

 The tests and the effect size estimation technique for *p*-curve are quite popular (see [www.p-curve.com](www.p-curve.com)), at least popular enough to attract some pretty harsh criticisms.
 In this post, I focus on one: